2

 • Conflict resolution; last-resort mediation; arbitration and labor negotiations, when applicable.

-• Author and amend contracts; authorize terms.
+• Author and amend contracts; authorize terms as directed by the General Manager.

 • Oversee scheduling and labor allocation.

-• Evaluate recent historical sales and purchasing data for the purpose of identifying purchasing patterns and accurate cost of goods.
+• Evaluate recent historical sales and purchasing data for the purpose of identifying purchasing patterns and the accurate cost of goods.

 • Program and maintain the point of sale system to ensure accurate financial reporting, tracking of accountability, and commodity levels by location.